jonas089/Rust/Readme.md

  PS> $Env:CASE_INSENSITIVE=1; cargo run to poem.txt
  PS> Remove-Item Env:CASE_INSENSITIVE
  (suitable for example in minigrep project)

 ## To be done:
 -
 -
 -

-# To Mark: Currently on Chapter 12.6
+# To Mark: Currently on Chapter 13.1

 the smaller coding examples from the Rust book, that i've done are in Small_Practicals/src/main.rs

 ## Latest Changes:
-+ Finished 12.5
++ Finished 12.6 / done with Chapter 12
 + Understood how to set remove Environment variables in the powershell.
++ Understood output.txt and eprintln!